kedepot/keKit-Modo/README.md

 ## INSTRUCTIONS
 ### Installation
+- Download zip file from "Releases" section/button on this page
 - Open user content folder (available in modo system menu).
 - Put the kit folder in the plugin folder.